pranathi21palancha/weather-data/README.md

 5. Access the Airflow web interface at `http://localhost:8080` and enable the `weather_etl_dag`.

-The DAG will run daily, extracting weather data, transforming it, and loading it into your PostgreSQL database.
+The DAG will run daily, extracting weather data, transforming it using Spark, and loading it into your PostgreSQL database.

 ## Running Tests